2018ik/2018ik.github.io/_wiki/local_church.markdown

 ### Oneness of the Body

 A genuine local church must be in the fellowship of the body, and receive all the believers in the city.
+Likewise, all the local churches are on the same level, and receive the same teaching from the apostles (1 Cor.
+4:17; 7:17; 1 Tim.
+1:3), practicing the church life (1 Cor.
+11:16), and act together (2 Cor.
+8:18-19).

+Despite being composed of many races, cultures and ages, every local church should be identical like the seven golden lampstands (Rev. 1:12).
+Actually, the only reason why the churches are different at all is due to sin and degradation.
+In Revelation 2 and 3, the unique characteristics of each church are all negative.
+God has no intention in preserving these differences; He desires to eliminate them.

 ## Function